U.S. believes attack on Saudi Arabia came from southwest Iran

 U.S. Vice President Mike Pence said the United States was reviewing evidence that suggests Iran was behind the attacks on Saudi oil facilities and stands ready to defend its interests and allies in the Middle East.

 “We’re evaluating all the evidence.
 We’re consulting with our allies.
-And the president will determine the best course of action in the days ahead,” Pence said.
+And the president will determine the best course of action in the days ahead,” Pence said, adding that Secretary of State Mike Pompeo was traveling to Saudi Arabia.

 At the Pentagon, Defense Secretary Mark Esper singled out Iran as he met Bahrain’s crown prince, saying: “As you can see from recent events, Iran continues to violate international norms and instead has chosen to promote instability and danger throughout the region.”

-Reporting by Phil Stewart and Idrees Ali; Editing by Chizu Nomiyama and Marguerita Choy
+Reporting by Phil Stewart and Idrees Ali; additional reporting by Mark Hosenball; Editing by Mary Milliken and Cynthia Osterman